-First Apple iPhone 7 teardown reveals 1960 mAh battery, 2 GB Samsung RAM
+First Apple iPhone 7 teardown reveals 1960 mAh battery, 2 GB Samsung RAM32

 The retail iPhone 7 and 7 Plus units are already getting into the hands of users worldwide, and iFixit has apparently been queuing up in Australia again (where the iPhones launched first because of the time zone), since the chop shop already came out with an iPhone 7 Plus disassembly.

 The iFixit teardown revealed a 2900 mAh battery in the larger iPhone, contrary to yesterday's dismantling of an iPhone 7 Plus on video, which apparently was of a non-retail engineering version, as it showed a 2675 mAh battery pack, plus it had a tad different layout of the internal parts.
 That's all fine and dandy when it relates to the 7 Plus.
 Its battery is roughly similar to the one in its predecessor, but Apple promises an hour more battery life while browsing or watching vids due to hardware and software optimizations.
 What about the smaller iPhone 7, though?

 As for the rest of the things we learn from the first iPhone 7 teardown, there weren't many mysteries left, besides the pressing question why Apple says "stereo speakers" for the bottom sound blaster, but "stereo speaker" for the top one that doubles as an earpiece.